Partnership Working in the World Heritage Site

 Salisbury Museum was founded by Dr Richard Fowler in 1860.
 The main strength of the Museum rests in its archaeological collections: these include prehistoric material from South Wiltshire, including Stonehenge; the Pitt Rivers’ Wessex collection; and a fine medieval collection including finds from Old Sarum, Clarendon Palace and the city itself.
 In addition we have fascinating displays of costume and ceramics, and regular temporary exhibitions.

-Salisbury Museum works closely with English Heritage and the Wiltshire Museum to present a full and varied history of Stonehenge and opened its new Wessex Gallery in the summer of 2014 which includes an impressive collection of Neolithic and Bronze Age finds including some from the Stonehenge WHS.
+Salisbury Museum works closely with English Heritage and the Wiltshire Museum to present a full and varied history of Stonehenge and opened its Wessex Gallery in 2014 which includes an impressive collection of Neolithic and Bronze Age finds including some from the Stonehenge WHS.

 Amesbury Town Council